Stress and anxiety are becoming increasingly common amongst children and teens.

 However, every child can learn better ways to deal with stress, and parents can help them along the path.

 The nature, or ‘flavor’, of stress varies.
 Consider the intensity and duration of stressful events or circumstances; they can come and go in minutes or persist for months or years.

 - Acute stress happens, then quickly goes away.
 Dangerous situations, participating in extreme sports, or family arguments, are examples of acute stress.

 - Chronic stress lasts longer, sometimes for months or years.
 Situations such as financial trouble, unemployment, or a long term illness, may produce chronic stress.

 What is positive, tolerable, and toxic stress?

-Positive stress is a normal and essential party of healthy child development.
-It nurtures emotional growth, self-confidence, and maturity, and is often a necessary motivator to when tackling the demands of home, school, and family life.
+Positive stress is a normal and essential component of healthy child development.
+It nurtures emotional growth, self-confidence, and maturity, and is often a necessary motivator when tackling the demands of home, school, and family life.

 Examples of positive stress

 - The first day a child is left with another caregiver

 - A novice player stepping up to bat